limegimlet/covid_dataviz/index.md

 For a daily breakdown by department, [check out these heatmaps](confined.md){:target="_blank"}.

-## ICU saturation maps appear marginally less red
+## ICU saturation: is it shifting westwards?
 {:.no_toc}

 ### At the regional level

-It's subtle, but the regions that never got close to 100%, but never reached it seem to have decreased further.
-Exaples being Ile-de-France and Corse.
+Overall it seems like the 2nd-darkest regions, like Ile de France and Corse and perhaps Occitanie, are marginally less dark while the lighter regions seem darker.

-However the regions already over 100% will remain burgundy for some time still, except perhaps PACA.
+However the darkest regions (those already over 100%) will remain burgundy for some time still, except perhaps PACA.

 {% raw %}<iframe id="igraph" scrolling="no" style="border:none;" seamless="seamless" src="https://limegimlet.github.io/covid_dataviz/rea_pct_region.html" height="600" width="100%"></iframe>
 {% endraw %}